tomaskukk/haaga-helia-app/README.md

 ## Technologies

-This will be made with React.js, Node.js.
+Made with React.js and Node.js.